Spot the Difference Between Legitimate & Suspicious Logins with Duo Trust Monitor

 Security Event: A Marketing manager is traveling to an event in another country and needs to access email.

 Analysis: Without the right context, this access attempt could be marked as suspicious based on location, timestamp and a new device IP.
-However we know there is a big event happening overseas so it’s not unusual to see these three variables associated with this user and therefore we can dismiss the event.
+However, we know there is a big event happening overseas so it’s not unusual to see these three variables associated with this user and therefore we can dismiss the event.

 The goal of any risk analytics tool is to surface potential threats so that organizations can step up or step down their security policies to shore up any gaps.
 By providing contextual analysis, Duo Trust Monitor helps you spot the difference between legitimate and fraudulent access attempts while limiting false positives.
-Trust Monitor is included in our Access and Beyond edition subscriptions.
+Trust Monitor is included in our Advantage and Premier edition subscriptions.
 It’s also integrated into the Cisco SecureX ecosystem so that you can access Trust Monitor telemetry data from the SecureX dashboard for enhanced threat intelligence.
-And, if you already have a SIEM (Security Incident and Event Management) solution, you can export Trust Monitor security event data directly to your favorite SIEM via API.
+And, if you already have a SIEM (Security Information and Event Management) solution, you can export Trust Monitor security event data directly to your favorite SIEM via API.